capnproto/capnproto/doc/cxx.md

 occurred, and somewhere up the stack you should check for that flag and cancel the operation.
 See the header `capnproto/exception.h` for details on how to register an exception callback.

+## KJ Library

+Cap'n Proto is built on top of a basic utility library called KJ.
+The two were actually developed together -- KJ is simply the stuff which is not specific to Cap'n Proto serialization, and may be useful to others independently of Cap'n Proto.
+For now, the the two are distributed together.
+The name "KJ" has no particular meaning; it was chosen to be short and easy-to-type.

 ## Generating Code

 To generate C++ code from your `.capnp` [interface definition](language.html), run: